Bianca Wallin: Biography

 Bianca Wallin grew up in Stockholm, Sweden.
-She was the daughter of the Swedish artist David Wallin (1876–1957) and his wife Elin Wallin (1884–1969), Stockholm.
+She was the daughter of the Swedish artist David Wallin (1876–1957) and an artist Elin Lundberg Wallin (1884–1969), Stockholm.
 Her father got a scholarship, so the family lived in Rome in Italy and in Paris in France for a couple of years and moved back to Stockholm in 1913.
 From that time on Stockholm became her home city.
 Her brother was the artist Sigurd Wallin (1916–1999) and her uncle was the artist Carl E. Wallin (1879–1968).
 Her education was influenced by her father's work as an artist and already as a child she learned how to draw.
 As a daughter in this artistic family Bianca Wallin also early showed her own artistic talents, and she early knew that she wanted to become an artist.
 In 1935 Bianca Wallin married Gábor Kornél Tolnai (1902–1982), a Hungarian Diploma Engineer from Budapest.
 They settled down in Bromma, a borough in the western part of Stockholm, and had three daughters, Eva (born 1939), Monika (born 1942) and Hillevi (born 1944).